marcostolosa/FwdSh3ll/README.md

 **FwdSh3ll** is a tiny open source web-payload oriented exploitation-framework for crafting *forward shells*.

 What is a forward shell?
-Have you ever been caught in a situation when looking for an approach to a CTF box you discover an RCE vulnerability in a web app but despite that you can't get a reverse shell no matter how hard you try due to strictly filtered outbound traffic?
+Have you ever been caught in a situation when looking for an approach to a CTF box, you discover an RCE vulnerability in a web app but despite that you can't get a reverse shell no matter how hard you try due to strictly filtered outbound traffic?
 A forward shell is a scheme of shell interaction with a vulnerable Linux machine based on the **named pipes** mechanism.
 Check the [description](#description) for details!

 This tool **does not claim to provide** an all-occasions usage experience out of the box.
 Each pentest case involes an individual basic enumeration first, whose results may require minor code adjustment.